 The Dual Intent Doctrine states that certain visas allow non-citizens to remain in the United States even if the non-citizen has intent to remain in the United States.
 Generally, an H1B visa holder agrees to return home after the H1B expires.
 Therefore, he agrees to live in the U.S. temporarily until the visa expires.
 However, under the dual intent doctrine, the H1B visa holder can also apply for citizenship; therefore, he doesn’t have the intent to return home but rather become a permanent citizen of the U.S. For example, take an H1B visa holder who is temporarily living in the United States on his H1B.
 However, let’s assume that he has a family member who is applying for an immigrant visa petition on his behalf.
 In this case, the dual intent doctrine would apply.

 Application, Offer, and Acceptance

 An H1B visa can be filed in two ways: H1B regular processing or H1B premium processing.
-But keep in mind that it must be the employer who files the application on your behalf.
-Therefore, you cannot apply for H1B status on your own.
+But keep in mind that it must be the employer who files the application on the employee's behalf.
 The premium processing method is quicker taking around 15 days, but costs more.
 The regular processing method can take up to six months.

 Other items regarding the H1B sponsorship include:

 If you would like to learn more about H1B sponsorship, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.